pupil-labs/pupil-docs/neon/pupil-cloud/enrichments/reference-image-mapper/index.md

 As described in the setup video, you will need two things in addition to your eye tracking recording(s) to produce a Reference Image Mapper enrichment:

 1. A reference image
-2. A scanning video of the object/feature(s) taken with Neon’s scene camera
+2. A scanning video of the object/feature(s) taken with the scene camera

 :::tip
 **Reference Image**<br/>
-Only the scanning recording needs to be taken with Neon.
+Only the scanning recording needs to be taken with the glasses.
 The reference image can be taken with any camera.
 It can be also be a scanned image.
 <br/>
 <br/>
 <b>Duration</b><br/>